I want to write about a curious thing that happened to me the other day.

 But here’s the funny thing….

-Last night, in sort of a delirious, inattentive state, my wife and I had an argument.
+Last night, in sort of a delirious, inattentive state, my significant other and I had an argument.
 I won’t go into the details, but when things started to heat up and the tension was building, I told her, I don’t want to argue.
 I just don’t feel well.

 She was yelling, I was trying my best not to yell back, but something was off.
 I was holding back this intense pressure building up, and, at the very moment I thought it was going to come out, I fell down, literally.